Skip to content

 He said, "This Budget betrays every independent retailer who has fought to keep their business alive through recent challenges.
 It's not just disappointing – it's potentially catastrophic for Britain's high streets."

 There were crumbs, or rather drops, of comfort.
-Reeves made much of the fact that there is a penny off a pint of beer (thereby saving nearly a shilling when getting drunk), although Simon Shelbourn, Chief Financial Officer for employee-owned Kingsland Drinks pointed out that while publicans might be feeling optimistic, retailers are drinking the dregs of good fortune:
+Reeves made much of the fact that there is a penny off a pint of beer (thereby saving nearly a shilling when getting drunk), although Simon Shelbourn, Chief Financial Officer for employee-owned Kingsland Drinks, pointed out that while publicans might be feeling optimistic, retailers are drinking the dregs of good fortune:

-“Further taxing non-draft alcohol hurts everyone; Whilst the government is working hard to plug the hole in the country’s finances, the consumer is being further penalised despite already bearing the weight of the cost-of-living crisis, and much of the drinks industry will once again have to prove its resilience despite being positioned to drive economic growth.
+“Further taxing non-draft alcohol hurts everyone; Whilst the government is working hard to plug the hole in the country’s finances, the consumer is being further penalised despite already bearing the weight of the cost-of-living crisis, and much of the drinks industry will once again have to prove its resilience despite being positioned to drive economic growth."

 He said that the move to wallop bottled beer is damaging to the industry and a setback to firms across the board “who have worked tirelessly in recent years to withstand relentless taxation in the toughest of trading conditions.”

-James Lowman, CEO of the Association of Convenience Stores (ACS), quickly drew up a list of disappointments, which he apostrophized as “two-thirds of a billion pounds to the direct cost base of the UK’s local shops” – although he pointed out that, “The smallest retailers, with low NICs bills and lower rateable values for their shops, will benefit from the welcome increase in the employment allowance and the retention of 40% of the retail business rates relief.”
+James Lowman, CEO of the Association of Convenience Stores (ACS), quickly drew up a list of disappointments, which he apostrophized as “two-thirds of a billion pounds to the direct cost base of the UK’s local shops” – although he pointed out that, “The smallest retailers, with low NICs bills and lower rateable values for their shops, will benefit from the welcome increase in the employment allowance and the retention of 40 per cent of the retail business rates relief.”

 Lowman was enthusiastic about the Chancellor’s commitment to tackling shop theft, but stressed that his long-disillusioned members “are interested only in action and in crime against their stores and their colleagues being tackled effectively.” – in other words, we’ll believe it when we see it.